mteterycz/mteterycz.github.io/lab1/tiobe-list/Fortran.md

 3. **Less Community Support**: Compared to more popular languages like Python, Java, or C++, the Fortran community is smaller, which can make finding resources, libraries, and support more difficult.

-4. **Outdated Practices**: Many Fortran programs still use outdated coding practices, which can lead to maintenance challenges and difficulties in integrating with modern software development practices.
+4. **Outdated Perception**: Fortran is often viewed as an outdated language, which can lead to a lack of interest from new developers and a perception that it is not suitable for modern software development.

-5. **Limited Application Domains**: While Fortran excels in scientific and engineering applications, it is not widely used in other domains such as web development, mobile applications, or general-purpose programming, limiting its versatility.
+5. **Limited Standard Libraries**: While there are some libraries available, Fortran does not have as extensive a set of standard libraries as more modern languages, which can limit functionality and ease of development.

-Overall, Fortran remains a powerful tool for specific applications, particularly in scientific computing, but it may not be the best choice for all programming needs.
+Overall, Fortran remains a powerful tool for specific applications, particularly in scientific and engineering domains, but it may not be the best choice for all programming tasks.

 Treść wygenerowana przez AI